Best Dog Food for a West Highland White Terrier

 Quick Look : Top 4 Best Dog Foods for West Highland White Terrier

 According to the National Research Council of the National Academies, an active adult West Highland White Terrier weighing 20 pounds requires an average daily caloric intake of 660 kcal.
 Dogs that have been spayed/neutered, or that are older, may need slightly fewer calories.
 Some dogs may need more calories depending on their level of activity and their individual metabolism.
 For example, if you are training and participating in earthdog trials with your Westie, you might need to feed him somewhere around 733 kcal.
 Growing puppies consume more calories than adult dogs and so do young adult dogs.
-A young West Highland White Terrier puppy (4-12 months) weighing 10 pounds needs an estimated 436 kcal per day.
+A young West Highland White Terrier puppy (four to 12 months) weighing 10 pounds needs an estimated 436 kcal per day.
 You always need to adjust your dog’s food intake based on his activity level and other factors.

-Feeding Your West Highland White Terrier
+What To Feed A West Highland White Terrier